YutianLiao/personal-homepage/docs/interest-journey.md

 - Grokking Algorithms: An Illustrated Guide for Programmers and Other Curious People by Aditya Bhargava
 - The Design of Approximation Algorithms by David P. Williamson and David B. Shmoys
-- ​Think Python: How to Think Like a Computer Scientists by Allen B. Downey
+- Think Python: How to Think Like a Computer Scientists by Allen B. Downey

 </details>